7 Huge Gaming Industry Trends 2024-2027

 It’s no secret that most gamers are male.

-However, certain games (like Animal Crossing) have helped bring in more women to the gaming world.
+However, certain games (like Animal Crossing) have helped bring in more women to the console, PC, and esports gaming world.

 So yes, the male/female split of gamers is approaching 50/50.

-In fact, Kingdom Come Deliverance got excellent reviews.
+In fact, the popular RPG Kingdom Come: Deliverance got solid reviews.
 But was criticized for a lack of minorities in the game world.

 That’s starting to change.

-For example, The Last of Us Part II is one of the biggest releases this year.
-And it features a female protagonist.
+For example, The Last of Us Part II was one of the biggest releases of 2020.
+It features a female protagonist.

-The extremely popular Last of Us sequel has a diverse cast, led by a female protagonist.
+The extremely popular The Last of Us sequel has a diverse cast, led by a female protagonist.

 3. New PC Gaming Platforms Challenge Steam

-The PC gaming industry is worth approximately $27M, according to a Research and Markets report.
+The PC gaming industry is worth approximately over $12 billion, according to a report by Newzoo.

-Until recently, that market was dominated by a single platform: Valve’s PC gaming marketplace, Steam.
+Until recently, the PC gaming market was dominated by a single platform: Valve’s marketplace, Steam.

 In fact, Steam is so dominant that 47% of publishers put their games on Steam’s platform.

-GOG brands itself as go-to platform for older video games.
+GOG brands itself as the go-to platform for older video games.

-Other than the fact that GOG is one of the few platforms that offer The Witcher 3 and classics like Heroes of Might and Magic.
+In fact, GOG is one of the few gaming ecosystems that offer The Witcher 3 along with classics like Heroes of Might and Magic.